iinsouciant/THE-SHRUBBERS/README.md

 ## Project Objectives

-Design and fabricate a self sustaining hydroponic growing system for an urban environment.
+Design and fabricate a self sustaining ebb and flow hydroponic growing system for an urban environment.
 The system has been adapted for outdoor use.

 ## Project Specifications